expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### Permissions on iOS

-To request and use permissions on iOS, you have to describe why the permissions are required.
+To request permissions on iOS, you have to describe why the permissions are requested and [install the library](#permissions-and-required-packages-on-ios) that can request this permission.
 In the managed workflow, you can do that by customizing the `ios.infoPlist` property in your [`app.json` file](../../workflow/configuration/#ios).
 When using the bare workflow, you have to edit the `info.plist` file directly.

-See the [`Permission types`](#permission-types) below to learn about what `infoPlist` property you need to define for each permission.
+See the [`Permission types`](#permission-types) below to learn about what `infoPlist` property, or you need for each permission.
 You can find the full list of available properties in [Apple's InfoPlistKeyReference](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW1).
 Apple also documents the basic guidelines for the structure of the message in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/).

 > **Note:** apps using permissions without descriptions _may be rejected from the App Store_. (see the [App Store Deployment Guide](../../distribution/app-stores/#system-permissions-dialogs-on-ios))

 ### Permissions on Android

 On Android, permissions are little bit simpler than iOS.
 In the managed workflow, permissions are controlled via the `android.permissions` property in your [`app.json` file](../workflow/configuration/#android).
 In the bare workflow, they have to be defined in your `AndroidManifest.xml`.

 > Some Expo and React Native modules include permissions by default.
 If you use `expo-location`, for example, both the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` are implied and added to your app's permissions automatically.

 To limit the permissions your managed workflow app requires, set the `android.permissions` property in your [`app.json` file](../workflow/configuration/#android) to list only the permissions you need, and Expo will also include the minimum permissions it requires to run.
 If you leave this property out, all permissions will be included in your app.
 When using the bare workflow, you have to [blacklist permissions in your `AndroidManifest.xml`](#excluding-android-permissions-in-bare-workflow) manually.